seyo-IV/PowerShell/README.md

 # Get-Effective-Permissions-EXCEL
   To use Get-Effective-Permissions-EXCEL u need to alter Local_Group_Prefix(If you are using local and global groups from Mictosoft best practice) to suit your company standards.
 The module Active Direcotry and NTFSSecurity is also required.

+  New in v2 is that the script can detect nested AD-Groups and take them to show the REAL permissions.

 # GUI
   I do recomend to start the scripts with a shortcut with the following content in Target: [%windir%\System32\WindowsPowerShell\v1.0\powershell.exe - windowstyle hidden -Noninteractive -ExecutionPolicy Bypass –Noprofile -file "\\SERVER\PATH\TO\SCRIPT"]